EVUS: U.S. Electronic Visa Update System

 Do I need a visa to register with EVUS?
 Toggle faqs

-Yes, you must have a valid B1/B2 Visa for the U.S. so you can register your visa details with EVUS.
+Yes, you must have a valid B1/B2 visa for the U.S. so you can register your visa details with EVUS.
+This visa must be issued to a People’s Republic of China passport holder.

 If you are a Chinese citizen, and you will only be in transit through the United States on your way to another country, then yes, you still have to enroll with EVUS.

-Can Someone Else Complete my EVUS Enrollment?
+Can I travel if my EVUS will expire soon?
 Toggle faqs